-How to Choose a 4-20mA Isolator Application Note
+How to Choose a 4-20mA Isolator – 8400850

-To determine if the modules are properly matched to an application, we need to know what is the voltage level of the external power source, the total input impedance of all loads and if other peripheral devices are connected to the input loop.
+To determine if the modules are properly matched to an application, we need to know; what the voltage level is of the external power source, the total input impedance of all loads, and if other peripheral devices are connected to the input loop.

-Download PDF for complete application note with examples.
+Download PDF for complete How to Choose a 4-20mA Isolator application note, with examples.

 Learn more: Why Do I Need Electrical Isolation?